radius-project/blog/scripts/blog-prompt.md

 STRUCTURE REQUIREMENTS:
 - Start immediately with content - NO title, NO heading.
-- Begin directly with a introduction of what's new in this release and include a link to the release
+- Begin directly with a introduction of what's new in this release and include a link to the release notes page
 - Use ## headings for main features (not # headings)
 - Include breaking changes in a note or as a highlight within relevant feature sections, not separately
 - Use clean markdown formatting without horizontal rules
 - End with the exact "Learn more and Get Involved" section below

 EXAMPLES OF WHAT NOT TO DO:
-- "Today, we're introducing Radius v0.50.0..."
-- "We're pleased to announce..."
-- "# Announcing Radius v0.50.0"
 - "---" (horizontal rules between sections)
 - Adding features not mentioned in release notes
 - Making up code examples or documentation links
+- Marketing language or speculative statements

 REQUIRED CLOSING SECTION (copy exactly):